Family Platycnemididae

 Abdomen Length 30-34mm

-They resemble other red Calicnemia sp. at first but when the small dot of yellow is seen on the humeral area of the thorax it is certain to be C. eximia.
+They resemble other red Calicnemia sp. at first, but when the small dot of yellow is seen on the humeral area of the thorax, it is certain to be C. eximia.
 Males and females are similar except in coloration.
 They are usually found next to seepages similar to Drepanosticta locations and often in the same place.
 This one was near Mardi Khola on a rock wall next to a small stream.
 They are found from May through August and across the Himalayan region.

 Male